LiteLDev/levilamina-mod-template/README.md

 # LeviLamina Mod Template

-A LeviLamina mod template

-This mod is a template for developing LeviLamina mods.
+Mod Template for LeviLamina

-## Install

-Generate a new repository from this template.

 ## Usage

-Before using this mod template, make sure that you have installed XMake and a Minecraft Bedrock Server with LeviLamina.
+For detailed instructions, see the [LeviLamina Documentation](https://lamina.levimc.org/developer_guides/create_your_first_mod/)

+1. Generate a new repository from this template
-1. Clone the new repository into a local folder.
+2. Clone the new repository

-1. Change the mod name and the expected LeviLamina version in `xmake.lua`.
+3. Change the mod name and the expected LeviLamina version in `xmake.lua`

-1. Add your code.
+4. Add your code.

-1. Run `xmake repo -u` in the root of the repository.
+5. Run `xmake f -y -p windows -a x64 -m release` in the root of the repository

-1. Run `xmake` to build the mod.
+6. Run `xmake` to build the mod.

-Now the build is complete at `bin/`.
+After a successful build, you will find mod in `bin/`

 ## Contributing